transatlantic-comppsych/fmriprep_qa_guide/README.md

 * You may have artifacts that cause loss of signal in the more inferior parst of the brain in the functional data.
 Disregard this drop out and make sure that the parts of the iimage the do have signal are well aligned.

 ## Brain mask and (temporal/anatomical) CompCor ROIs
-* Make sure tha the brain mask shown by the red countor is outside the brain in the funcitonal image.
+* Make sure that the brain mask shown by the red contour is outside the brain in the functional image.
 * Make sure the magenta lines are well inside the white matter/CSF.
 * In general, areas outlined by the blue lines should be areas with high CSF or blood flow, such as between the hemispheres, in ventricles, and between the cortex and the cerebellum